Making the Impossible Possible

 Motorcycle Helmet Laws and Their Impact on Injury Claims

 In Maryland, wearing a helmet is required for all motorcyclists, and this law plays a significant role in motorcycle accident claims.
-Helmets are proven to reduce the severity of head injuries in the event of an accident.
+Helmets are shown to reduce the severity of head injuries in the event of an accident.
 However, a helmet or lack thereof can also influence how your case is handled in court.

 Why Are Motorcycle Accidents So Common?

 Drivers have always had trouble seeing motorcycles.
 Motorcycles are smaller and less stable than cars or trucks and may be more susceptible to unsafe road conditions.
-Today’s oversized vehicles, traffic congestion, decaying roads, and distractions make the roads more dangerous than ever.
+Today’s oversized vehicles, traffic congestion, aging roads, and distractions make the roads more dangerous than ever.

 Despite advances in safety equipment and efforts to get other drivers to be more cautious, motorcyclists remain highly vulnerable to severe and fatal injuries.